-- 1) Stay calm. - 2) Stay as low as possible. - 3) Turn off the lights including computer monitors; close and lock all windows; close all blinds. - 4) Lock all room doors including all entry doors. - 5) Stay away from windows and doors. - 6) Remain in the building unless instructed to evacuate.

-- 7) Go to a corner of the room and sit on the floor and wait for the all clear notice. - 8) If outside, seek refuge in a secure building and avoid remaining in the open.
+- 1. Stay calm. - 2.
+Stay as low as possible. - 3.
+Turn off the lights, including computer monitors; close and lock all windows; close all blinds. - 4.
+Lock all room doors, including all entry doors. - 5.
+Stay away from windows and doors. - 6.
+Remain in the building unless instructed to evacuate. - 7.
+Go to a corner of the room, sit on the floor, and wait for the all-clear notice. - 8.
+If outside, seek refuge in a secure building and avoid remaining in the open.

-Critical incidents involving an Active Shooter (terrorist threat) are detailed further in the Action Plan under 'Active Shooter', beginning on page 41.
+Critical incidents involving an Active Shooter (terrorist threat) are detailed further in the Action Plan under 'Active Shooter,' beginning on page 40.

-Incidents at Off Campus Higher Education Centers
+• Incidents at Off-Campus Higher Education Centers

 In the event the incident is located at one of our outreach centers, staff will call 911.
-Next, contact the college Vice President of Student and Academic Affairs at 207-735-4951 or Director of Campus Safety at 974-4853.
+Next, contact the college Vice President/Dean of Students at 207-664-3383 or the Director of Campus Safety at 207-974-4853.
 If there is no response to these numbers, call the President at 207-974-4692.
 Follow the procedures outlined above.

-Elimination of Threat
+• Elimination of Threat

-When the incident is resolved and law enforcement officials notify the college that the environment is safe, telephone calls to each appointed personnel in each building will be made by the Incident Team members.
+When the incident is resolved, and law enforcement officials notify the College that the environment is safe, telephone calls to each appointed personnel in each building will be made by the Incident Team members.
 The building emergency contact personnel will go to each room and give the all-clear.

-Communications
+• Communications

-- Communications to news media: President or Director of Marketing and Public Relations - Communication to Law Enforcement and the individual(s) reporting the threat: Director of Campus Safety - Communications to students and employees: Director of Marketing and Public relations
+- Communications to news media: President or Director of Marketing and Public Relations - Communication to Law Enforcement and the individual(s) reporting the threat: Director of Campus Operations

-Review
+- Communications to students and employees: Director of Marketing and Public Relations under the supervision of the Vice President/Dean of Students. - Review

-Within five days of the incident, the President's Cabinet will convene to conduct a review of the incident and to adjust any procedures that will assist the college to respond more efficiently and effectively.
+Within five days of the incident, the President's Cabinet will convene to review the incident and adjust any procedures that will assist the College in responding more efficiently and effectively.

-LOCKDOWN - QUARRANTINE
+LOCKDOWN - QUARANTINE

-As described above, the possibility exists that a contagious illness or other pathogen could initiate on campus, as is the possibility with the current Covid-19 pandemic.
-Once reported, and following receival of an order from the Maine Center for Disease Control or the Federal

-Centers for Disease Control to quarantine the school to prevent spread to the outside community the following are the protocols for this type of an emergency.
-We must also assume that the situation is so serious as to curtail the civil-rights of freedom of movement.
+As described above, the possibility exists that a contagious illness or other pathogens could initiate on campus, as is the case with the Covid-19 pandemic.
+Once reported, an order is received from the Maine Center for Disease Control or the Federal Centers for Disease Control to quarantine the school to prevent the spread to the outside community.
+The following are the protocols for this type of emergency.
+We must also assume that the situation is so severe as to curtail the civil rights of freedom of movement.

 First, we shouldn't wait for an incident such as this to occur.
 The College should continually be mindful and take necessary precautions to minimize the potential for a virus or pathogen to become an issue.
-EMCC maintains a separate Policy on Infectious Disease.
-The Maine CDC recommends the following to minimize the risk of a virus outbreak:
+EMCC maintains a separate Policy on Infectious Diseases.
+The Maine CDC recommends the following to reduce the risk of a virus outbreak:

-- ❖ Make hand cleaning supplies readily available. - Encourage students and staff to stay home if sick. - Monitor absenteeism. - Plan for digital and distance learning. - ❖ Plan for continuity of safe housing for students and staff. - Plan ways to continue student services such as meal programs for dismissals. - ❖ Assess ways to increase physical space between students and limit interactions. - ❖ Be prepared to temporarily dismiss or close schools and cancel events. - Short-term dismissals for cleaning and contact tracing if you have a case. - o Longer dismissals if you have substantial spread in your area. - Work with your local health department for guidance on closures and reopenings.
+- Make hand cleaning supplies readily available. - Encourage students and staff to stay home if sick. - Monitor absenteeism. - Plan for digital and distance learning. - Plan for continuity of safe housing for students and staff. - Plan ways to continue student services, such as meal programs for dismissals. - Assess ways to increase physical space between students and limit interactions. - Be prepared to dismiss or close schools and cancel events temporarily. - Short-term dismissals for cleaning and contact tracing if you have a case. - Longer dismissals if you have a substantial spread in your area. - Work with your local health department for guidance on closures and reopenings.